lathamlj/startup/README.md

 # simon-login

 This deliverable demonstrates authenticating users and storing credentials and authentication tokens in MongoDB.
-I took most of the code from Simon-login to use for my startup.
+I took most of the code from Simon-login to use for my startup.<br>Ensured that login and password is saving to MongoDB and that cookie is working.
+Please see changes made to Database.js, Index.js and Login.js.
+All these changes are almost exactly what you'll find in Simon-login.
+I also edited my index.html page to look more like Simon-login page.